priyansh19/Minor-1/README.md

 ## Solution Perspective :

-We can implement a encryption / decryption system for files using c language by implementing the Huffman Algorithm over a secure channel
+We can implement a encryption / decryption system for files using c language by implementing the Huffman Algorithm over a secure channel using Socket Programming in C language.